 Successful Student’s Jeremy Snead Interview.
 Jeremy, thanks for taking the time for this interview.
 As the director of the popular film Video Games: The Movie, and as the owner/president of Mediajuice Studios, Successful Student believes that your insight into self-made successful entrepreneurship, filmmaking, and video games will be very valuable to our readers.
-(See our article the 57 Best Video Game Colleges for further information about the best video game colleges and programs).
+(See our article the 57 Best Video Game Colleges for further information about the best video game design colleges and programs).